 SECTION II - SERVICE ANIMALS

-The ADA defines a "Service Animal" as "any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability."
+The Americans with Disabilities Act (ADA) defines a "Service Animal" as "any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability."
 Miniature horses may also serve as Service Animals, if they have been individually trained to do work or perform tasks for the benefit of a person with a disability.
 Other animal species are not Service Animals under the ADA.

-A disability is a mental or physical impairment that substantially limit one or more major life activities, including seeing, hearing, eating, sleeping, walking, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.
+A disability is a mental or physical impairment that substantially limits one or more major life activities, including seeing, hearing, eating, sleeping, walking, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.

 Service Animals are working animals; animals whose sole function is to provide comfort or emotional assistance are not Service Animals.
 The work or tasks performed by a Service Animal must be directly related to the person's disability.
 Examples of such work or tasks may include: